keithbuhler/keithbuhler.github.io/fun/inklings.md

 # The Inklings #

-This page is dedicated to the Inklings.
+This page is dedicated to the [Inklings](https://en.wikipedia.org/wiki/Inklings).
 This group of Oxford Dons changed the world.
+Below are lists of their books for reference, e-texts of some books for download, a survey, and a few links.

 ## Lists